buildkite/docs/pages/test_analytics.md

 You can also upload test results by importing [JSON](/docs/test-analytics/importing-json) or [JUnit XML](/docs/test-analytics/importing-junit-xml).

->📘 Data Retention
+>📘 Data retention
-> The upload data sent to Test Analytics is stored in S3 and deleted after six months.
+> The data uploaded to Test Analytics is stored in S3 and deleted after six months.

 ----